Engaging business professionals in learning experiences

 Feature adoption

-Course participants engaged with all features, including polls, journals, and buddy discussions, showing robust engagement across the app’s features.
+Non-empty engagement with all features, including polls, journals, and buddy discussions.

 Course participants